SEXYREXY-DEV/PokeRover/README.md

 # PokéRover

-PokéRover is a Python-based application for browsing Pokémon data.
+PokéRover is a Python-based application for browsing Pokémon essentials data.
 It allows users to search for Pokémon by name, view details about each Pokémon, and explore their moves, abilities, and other information.

 ## HOW TO